crimx/retux/docs/guide/motivation.md

 # Motivation

-The main motivation of creating Retux is that the current solutions are more of making TypeScript or Redux work for one another instead of work together.
+The main motivation of creating Retux is that we need a TypeScript Redux architecture that reduces boilerplate code while still being declarative.
+The current norm which surrounds Action Creators is mostly borrowed from the JavaScript realm.
+We know TypeScript can do more.
+That is why we redesigned from the ground up with type-first in mind.

 ## Problems of the Official Recipes